react-native-community/discussions-and-proposals/proposals/0000-a11y-roles-states-improvements.md

 ## Unresolved questions

 - Roles imply supported states and behaviors.
 For example, checkboxes imply the checked state, and the ability to be toggled.
 Radio groups typically only allow one child to be selected, etc. When a component specifies its role, should this programmatically require the developer to implement certain behaviors?
 Alternatively, what mechanisms exist to present warnings during compile time for missing behaviors?
-- How should components notify assistive technologies of state changes?